dennisfrancis/ClusterRows/README.md

 ```

 ## What's new?
+* Support for full covariance GMM in GMMCluster() formula.
-* Support for Windows and MacOSX
+* Support for Windows.
   * Platform specific extension packages in the releases page.
 * Dialog based workflow
 * GMMCluster() formula